Kurt Cochran was killed in London while celebrating his 25th wedding anniversary

 He added: "Kurt will be greatly missed, and we ask for privacy as our family mourns and as Melissa recovers from her injuries."

+The Cochrans sponsored a stage at an annual outdoor concert called Summerfest.

+Cochran had two adult sons from a previous relationship, the sons' stepfather, Danny Wiley, told The Associated Press.
+"He was a good guy, everybody liked him.
+He always had a smile on his face," Wiley said.

-Details of how the couple was caught in Wednesday carnage, in which two other victims died and 29 were injured, was not immediately clear.
+Details of how Cochran and his wife were caught in Wednesday's carnage, in which three other victims died and 28 were injured, were not immediately clear.
+The attacker was identified Thursday as Khalid Masood.

-The attacker, a suspected extremist, plowed a rental vehicle into a crowd of people walking on Westminster Bridge, crashed into a railing outside the House of Commons, then fatally stabbed a police officer before armed officers shot him dead.
+The 52-year-old suspect plowed a rental vehicle into a crowd of people walking on Westminster Bridge before crashing into a railing outside the House of Commons.
+The alleged extremist then fatally stabbed a police officer before armed officers shot him dead.

 The officer, Constable Keith Palmer, was a member of a unit that protects Parliament and other government buildings.
 The married father was a military veteran, officials said.

-Also killed was a mother-of-two who was hit by a bus as she ran to safety.
+Also killed was a mother of two who was hit by a bus as she ran to safety.
+Aysha Frade, 43, was on her way to pick up her children from school.

+The small Spanish town of Betanzos, where her family lives, declared three days of mourning.

+London police said Thursday night that a fourth person, a 75-year-old man, died of injuries from the attack.

 Three French children on a school trip and two Romanian citizens were among those wounded.